wp-plugins/facebook-ads/readme.txt

 > You can use the [Ads Campaigns](http://wordpress.org/plugins/ads-campaigns/ "create Google Ads and Facebook Ads") plugin to create ads both on Facebook and on Google.

-> This plugin can be used with the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to get more leads and improved conversion rates on your site.
+> This plugin can be used with the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to get more leads and improve conversion rates on your website.

 Create Facebook Ads in seconds!
 Automatically optimize your ads for amazing results.